-Detailed Information 7 Measures to Prevent Industrial Accidents by Chemical Substances
+Detailed Information 7 Measures to Prevent Industrial Accidents due to Chemical Substances

-Chemical substances have significantly contributed to the development of industry and affluent life of today heavily depends on them.
-Chemical substances are indispensable in our daily lives.
-While they are useful, many of them are hazardous and toxic at the same time.
-Since inappropriate handling of chemical substances has adverse effects on our health, their proper management is crucial.
+Chemical substances have significantly contributed to the development of Industry and the affluent life, so that they are indispensable in our daily lives.
+However, many of them are not only useful but also hazardous and toxic, and inappropriate handling of chemical substances can take harmful effects on our health.
+Therefore, when you use chemical substances, it is crucial to manage them properly.

-The Ministry of Health, Labour and Welfare has been promoting measures to prevent industrial accidents by chemical substances, including examination of chemical toxicity (carcinogen test, etc. by animal experiment), dissemination and thorough implementation of a system requiring indication of toxicity of chemical substances (labeling, issuance of Material Safety Data Sheet (MSDS)), and promotion of workers' voluntary management of chemical substances at workplaces.
+The Ministry of Health, Labour and Welfare has been promoting measures to prevent industrial accidents due to chemical substances such as examination of chemical toxicity (carcinogenicity test, etc. by animal experiment), dissemination and thorough implementation of a system requiring indication of toxicity of chemical substances (labeling, Issuance of Safety Data Sheet (SDS)), and promotion of voluntary management of chemical substances at workplaces.

-Chemical substances at workplace Substances covered by the Investigation of Risks or Hazards, etc.: approx. 60,000 Substances subject to preparation and issuance of MSDS: 640 Substances subject to special control: 117 Ordinance on Prevention of Hazards due to Specified Chemical Substances (61 (7 of them are also subjected to manufacturing permits)) Chlorine, ethylene oxide, chromic acid, hydrocyanic acid, hydrogen fluoride, benzene, mercury, ammonia, carbon monoxide, formaldehyde, hydrogen chloride, etc. Ordinance on Prevention of Organic Solvent Poisoning (54) Acetone, xylene, chloroform, carbon tetrachloride, trichloroethylene, toluene, n-hexane, methanol, gasoline, petroleum naphtha, etc Ordinance on Prevention of Lead Poisoning Ordinance on Prevention of Tetraalkyl Lead Poisoning Substances subject to manufacturing permits: 7 Beryllium, etc. Substances covered by the Guideline for Prevention of Health Disturbance: 18 vinyl acetate, biphenyl, etc.
+Chemical substances at workplace Substances subject to the Investigation of Risks or Hazards, etc.: approx. 60,000 Substances subject to preparation and issuance of SDS: 640 Substances subject to special control: 117 Ordinance on Prevention of Hazards due to Specified Chemical Substances (61 (7 of them are also subjected to manufacturing permits)) Chlorine, ethylene oxide, chromic acid, hydrocyanic acid, hydrogen fluoride, benzene, mercury, ammonia, carbon monoxide, formaldehyde, hydrogen chloride, etc. Ordinance on Prevention of Organic Solvent Poisoning (54) Acetone, xylene, chloroform, carbon tetrachloride, trichloroethylene, toluene, n-hexane, methanol, gasoline, petroleum naphtha, etc. Ordinance on Prevention of Lead Poisoning Ordinance on Prevention of Tetraalkyl Lead Poisoning Substances subject to manufacturing permits: 7 Beryllium, etc. Substances covered by the Guideline for Prevention of Health Disturbance: 26 vinyl acetate, biphenyl, etc.